Fazzyg/CS-450-Hw1/README.md

 Compilation
 To compile the shell use the following command in the terminal:
 Make Clean
-Make
+-Make
-Make Qemu
+-Make Qemu
-Then the specified prompt "S2024$" will appear in the terminal
+.Then the specified prompt "S2024$" will appear in the terminal